simonmichael/hledger/hledger/Hledger/Cli/Commands/Balance.md

   assets:bank:checking
 ```

-`hledger balance --budget` will show a budget report, like this:
+we can see a budget report like this:

 ```cli
 $ hledger bal -M --budget